About Mon Repos

 The beach and dunes were the launch site for Bert Hinkler's first glider flights in 1912.

 Nearby, the basalt slabs and reefs that form much of this coastline provide an ideal canvas for colourful displays of corals, sponges, barnacles and shellfish.
-This stunning diversity of sea life so close to shore has made the Woongarra coast one of the most popular shore-diving areas in Australia.
+This stunning diversity of sea life so close to shore has made the Woongarra Coast area of Great Sandy Marine Park, one of the most popular shore-diving areas in Australia.

 - Smoking is not permitted at the Mon Repos Turtle Centre and surrounds or on the beach.